Coda Network Seminars

 The Kent Marmot Coastal Region Programme is a proactive approach to health inequalities using the Marmot Principles and resulting in a long-term plan for sustained change in coastal areas in Kent.

-This session will look at what it means to be a ‘Marmot Place’, and assess the current work being undertaken in Norfolk and Kent.
+This session looked at what it means to be a ‘Marmot Place’, and assessed the current work being undertaken in Norfolk and Kent.

 -